-Allergic conjunctivitis is a reaction of the eye to things in the environment such as dust, pollen, animal dander, and medications.
-It is not an infection and is not contagious, but can be very irritating.
+Allergic conjunctivitis is a very common eye condition affecting more than 20% of the population.
+It is a reaction of the eye to allergens in the environment such as dust, pollen, animal dander, and medications.
+If someone is allergic to a particular substance and is exposed to it, an allergic reaction may be triggered causing red, watery, itchy or swollen eyes.
+This is not an infection and is not contagious, but can be very irritating.

-Allergic conjunctivitis occurs when a person comes into contact with something like pollen or mold that he/she is sensitized to.
+Allergic conjunctivitis is caused by contact with particles like pollen or mold that your body is sensitized to.
 Spring, summer and fall allergies tend to be due to what is currently blooming outside during those times.
 Other common allergens include house dust, mold and animal hair which can cause allergic conjunctivitis in the winter months.

+Symptoms may vary from very mild to severe.
 Itching is the most common symptom from eye allergies.
-Other symptoms often include stinging, tearing, and burning.
-The conjunctiva (the thin membrane covering the white part of the eye and the inside of the eyelids) will be pink and bloodshot [See figure 1].
-The conjunctiva can swell so it looks like a clear blister on the surface of the eye.
+Other symptoms often include stinging, tearing, burning and gritty eyes.
+The conjunctiva (the thin membrane covering the white part of the eye and the inside of the eyelids) will be pink and bloodshot.
+The area around the color of the eyes can swell causing tiny blisters on the surface of the eye (limbal follicles) [See figure 1].
 The eyelid skin is very thin and can become quite swollen and red.
 Children may rub their eyes, roll their eyes, or do a hard blink to relieve the itch.

-Not usually since the treatments are generally the same no matter what allergen is causing the reaction.
-Also, the types of allergens are usually very common things like grass, weed, and tree pollens which are often hard to avoid.
+Diagnosis is made by history and clinical examination; therefore, allergy testing is usually not necessary.
+Treatments are generally the same no matter what allergen is causing the reaction.
+Moreover, the types of allergens involved are usually very common things like grass, weed, and tree pollens which are often hard to avoid.

 Both prescription and non-prescription (over the counter) eye drop medications are available for the treatment of allergic conjunctivitis.
 These medications often have several different effects (antihistamines and mast cell stabilizers) on the eye to help alleviate the allergic reaction.
 They are more effective if used daily, but some can also be used on an as needed basis.